Apply a Theme

 -

-The directory where the theme file is located.
+The directory path where the theme file is located.
+When using JRuby, the directory path may begin with

 {docdir}

-token as the first path segment to build an absolute path starting from the directory of the source document.Relative image paths in your theme are resolved starting from this location.
-(In the future, these relative paths may be resolved starting from the directory where the theme file is located, which could be different).
+token as the first path segment to build an absolute path starting from the directory of the source document.If not specified, the value of this attribute will default to the absolute directory of the theme file (as specified by the

 - pdf-fontsdir